mmark0v/Users-API-Simple-App/README.md

     4. Install the required packages: _pip install -r requirements.txt_
 4. Start the app: _./app.py_

-### Run in Docker container
+### Run the application in Docker container

+Dockerization of the application streamlines the deployment and management by providing a consistent and efficient runtime environment.
+It's helping with dependencies, environment inconsistencies, and scalability.

+**Prerequisites:**
+_Docker_

-To run the app in docker you can build the docker image and run it.
+To run the app in docker you will need to build the docker image.

+1. Clone the repository on local or remote machine.
+2. Run the following command to build the image:  _docker build . -t user\_api\_app_
+3. Start the app with docker: _docker run --name FLASK\_APP -p 8080:8080 -v .:/app user\_api\_app_
+4. Open the app in browser: [http://localhost:8080](http://localhost:8080)